The-Leo/PROGRAMMING-NOTES/C-PROGRAMMING/for_loop.md

 **Looping with a specific step**: for loops allow you to specify a step size for the loop variable.
 This can be useful in situations where you need to iterate through a sequence of numbers with a specific increment or decrement.

 **Counting loops**: for loops are often used as counting loops, where the loop variable is incremented or decremented in a controlled manner.
 These loops are useful for executing a block of code a specific number of times.

+# NESTED FOR LOOP
+A nested for loop is a programming construct where one for loop is nested inside another for loop.
+This means that the __inner loop__ is placed inside the body of the __outer loop__.
+The nested for loop allows for repeated execution of a block of code within the inner loop for each iteration of the outer loop.